Kometa-Team/Kometa/docs/files/overview.md

 ### Builders

-[Builders](builders/overview.md) are attributes placed at the top level of the definition that tell PMM what items belong in a collection/overlay/playlist.
+[Builders](builders/overview.md) are attributes placed at the top level of the definition that tell Kometa what items belong in a collection/overlay/playlist.
 Multiple builders can be used in one definition.
 These could come from a variety of sources including but not limited to: